Italian Citizenship By Descent (Jure Sanguinis)

-Due to the confusing nature of the Italian dual citizenship law, it’s important to reach out to our IDC team to see if you’re eligible to become a citizen.
+Due to the confusing nature of the Italian dual citizenship requirements, it’s important to reach out to our IDC team to see if you’re eligible to become a citizen.
 By doing so, you will learn if we can help you qualify for the many Italian citizenship benefits.

 If you are claiming Italian citizenship for yourself, and your ancestor was born in Friuli-Venezia-Giulia, Trentino Alto-Adige, or Veneto you need to submit proof that you have an ancestor who was born in Italy but then left the country at some point after 07/16/1920 in order for you to qualify for citizenship in Italy.

 If you have an ancestor who was born in Italy and later was naturalized in the United States before June 14th, 1912, and renounced their Italian citizenship.
 This renunciation of Italian citizenship would also apply to their underage Italian children who are residing in the United States or born in the United States.

 To apply for Italian citizenship, you must visit the appropriate Italian Consulate which has legal authority over the location where you are currently residing.
 There are varying procedures in every consulate, especially when it comes to scheduling appointments, the length of the waiting times, and the documents that you’re required to bring.
-Although, the legal requirements for Italian citizenship being granted by ancestry remain unchanged.
+Although, the legal requirements for getting Italian citizenship being granted by ancestry remain unchanged.